2018 Annual Banquet: Leonard Dow

 “This is My Story, This is My Song”

 DoubleTree Resort Banquet Hall

-Learn and reflect on Lancaster County history and culture during this year’s Annual Banquet of the Lancaster Mennonite Historical Society, featuring Jack Brubaker.
-He will share on the topic “Ten of My Favorite Historical Anecdotes about Lancaster County.”
-The banquet will be held at 6 pm on Saturday, March 25.
-Tickets cost $30 and can be purchased online at lmhs.org or by calling (717) 393-9745.
-The deadline for registration is Saturday, March 18.
+Learn and reflect on the intersection of Lancaster County Mennonite and African American history during this year’s Annual Banquet of the Lancaster Mennonite Historical Society, featuring Leonard Dow.
+He will share on the topic “This Is My Story, This Is My Song,” relating stories from his life.
+The banquet will be held at 6 pm on Saturday, March 17.

-The Annual Banquet will be held at DoubleTree Resort Banquet Hall in Lancaster, Pennsylvania, 2400 Willow Street Pike, Lancaster, Pa.
+The banquet will take place at the DoubleTree Resort Banquet Hall, 2400 Willow Street Pike, Lancaster, Pa.

 Ticks are $30, registration is due March 11